Basic Usage

 let core = session.core(0)?;

-The Core::halt() call does not ensure the Core will actually halt.
+not be safe to call in the unexpected state.
 So you might want to ask the core whether it has halted

 We can single step the CPU on a per instruction basis